Brian Wilson: 1975–1982: First Landy intervention, Love You, and regression

-Wilson continued his overeating and drug habits.
-To motivate Wilson in his musical endeavors, Dennis occasionally provided him with McDonald's hamburgers and cocaine.
+Wilson continued his overeating and drug habits and, to motivate him in his musical endeavors, Dennis occasionally provided him with McDonald's hamburgers and cocaine.
 Jon Stebbins's biography of Dennis describes clandestine recording sessions between the brothers, which were hidden due to efforts by "certain members of the Beach Boys clan" to keep them apart.
 Discovering their collaboration often led to a halt in the proceedings.
 Bootlegged tapes of the brothers' collaborations—produced in 1980 and 1981 at the Venice Beach home studio of musicologist and film executive Garby Leon—later became known among fans as the "cocaine sessions" or "hamburger sessions".
 In early 1981, Pamplin and Stan Love were convicted of assaulting Dennis after learning he had been providing Wilson with drugs.

 In early 1982, Wilson signed a trust document granting Carl control of his finances and voting power in the band's corporate structure, and he was involuntarily admitted for a three-day stay at St. John's Hospital in Santa Monica.
 By the end of the year, his weight exceeded 340 lb.